The expression editor is where you create expressions that are used for making calculations based on the data in the app.

 In the expression editor, you can enter an expression by typing in the expression field.
 When you type the name of a function in the expression, a tooltip appears that provides information to help you enter the function correctly, including argument names and qualifiers.

-For more information, see Set analysis.
+For more information, see Set analysis and set expressions.

 B: Fields section